pepstock-org/Charba-Wiki/docs/Controllers.md

     *
     * @param context context of controller
     * @param chart chart instance
-    * @param reset if `true`, put the elements into a reset state so they can animate to their final values */ void update(ControllerContext context, IsChart chart, boolean reset);
+    * @param reset if `true`, put the elements in a reset state so they can animate to their final values */ void update(ControllerContext context, IsChart chart, boolean reset);
 }